Home Health How to Read a Drug Label

 Over-the-counter products such as fluoride toothpaste include drug labels on their packaging.

-In 2016, the most popular OTC drugs included pain relievers, heartburn drugs such as Prilosec and Nexium, upper respiratory drugs and toothpaste, Ferreri said in her article, which was published by Pharmacy Times.
+The most popular OTC drugs in 2016 included pain relievers, heartburn drugs like Prilosec and Nexium, upper respiratory drugs and toothpaste.

 Information on OTC Drug Labels